thrld/knitr-jekyll/_posts/2016-05-22-blogging-with-knitr-and-Jekyll.md

 <hr>

 ## R Markdown

+Let us add comment

+{% highlight r %}
+# This is a short vector:
+x <- 1:3
+{% endhighlight %}

+What does an inline result look like?
+The first element of `x` is 1.

+What follows is `R`'s default markdown document.

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.